Clyde Shields Award

-An influential volunteer leader at Northwest Kidney Centers for more than three decades, Steve Huebner joined the board of trustees 35 years ago and served as its chair, and chair of the finance committee, during his time on it.
-He led the update of strategic plans several times, helped recruit key talent to the board and advised on executive team recruitments.
-He co-chaired Northwest Kidney Centers’ first capital campaign, raising funds to renovate its flagship building at 700 Broadway in Seattle, and is a consistent supporter of other fundraising efforts.
-Steve has shared volunteer time, talent and philanthropic gifts with Northwest Kidney Centers over the years, becoming a trusted advisor to the CEO and executive team.
+An influential volunteer leader at Northwest Kidney Centers for more than three decades, Steve served as board of trustees chair and led the update of strategic plans several times, helped recruit key talent to the board and advised on executive team recruitments.
+He co-chaired Northwest Kidney Centers’ first capital campaign, raising funds to renovate its flagship building at 700 Broadway in Seattle.
 His dedication and leadership has helped shape Northwest Kidney Centers and truly made a significant difference in advancing the organization’s mission of patient care, education and research.

 For three decades, Mary Lewis has led clinical education services at Northwest Kidney Centers.
 She directs the in-house Dialysis Academy, which trains nurses and technicians in the principles of kidney care, and she set up collaborations with nine regional schools of nursing and Medic One so that community health care providers understand the needs of people on dialysis.
 The State of Washington adopted the training program she created at Northwest Kidney Centers, making it standard practice for all dialysis technicians.